antdke/antdke.co/content/posts/2020-12-27-Its-Okay-To-Hit-Your-Kids.md

 ## Will I Hit My Kids?

 There's probably plenty of arguments for _not_ hitting your kids.
-But this post is me reasoning from [first principles](https://fs.blog/2018/04/first-principles/) why hitting your kids _can_ be an option.
+But this post is me reasoning from [first principles](https://fs.blog/2018/04/first-principles/) why some parents consider hitting their kids to be an option.

 I'm not entirely sure if I'll liberally hit my kids when I have some of my own.
-But like I said, in the right circumstances, it's a potential option.
+But like I said, in the right circumstances, I can see why it makes sense.

 "Spare the rod and spoil the child" makes a lot more sense now.